stoyan-shopov/troll/Readme.md

 provide answers to such simple questions, because, well, they are *general-purpose libraries* - they provide you with relatively low-level access to the *DWARF* debug information.
-Contriving sane answers to the simple questions from above can be very involved, technically.
+Engineering sane answers to the simple questions from above can be very involved, technically.
 If you need to answer these questions by using such a library, you need to build an additional layer over such a library, which